hugowschneider/fastgraphql/docs/pages/tutorial/index.md

 ## Check it

-Open your browser at [http://localhost:8000/graphql](http://localhost:8000/graphql).
+Open your browser at <a href="http://127.0.0.1:8000/graphql" target="_blank">http://127.0.0.1:8000/graphql</a>.

-Doing that you will see the [GraphQL Playground](https://github.com/graphql/graphql-playground) where you can explore your GraphQL API.
+Doing that you will see the <a href="https://github.com/graphql/graphql-playground" target="_blank">GraphQL Playground</a> where you can explore your GraphQL API.

 ## Dissecting the code